Blobfolio/riprip/README.md

 * Track ISRCs (if present)
 * UPC/EAN (if present)

-That summary can be produced on its own using the `--no-rip` flag.
+That summary can be produced on its own using the `--no-rip` flag, if that's all you're interested in.

-## Limitations and Workarounds

-Rip Rip Hooray!, like any other CD-ripping tool, ultimately depends on the optical drive to correctly decode and deliver the requested data, or at least be accurate about the inaccuracies.

-When a drive can't do that for whatever reason, the resulting rip will be incomplete or inaccurate.

-The performance of Rip Rip Hooray! is similarly bound to that of the drive.
-It will always be magnitudes faster than `EAC`, _et al_, under the same conditions, but if the drive is struggling to make heads or tails of the disc, it might take a while to complete the rip.